Leshan Giant Buddha: Degradation

 The Leshan Buddha has been affected by the pollution emanating from the unbridled development in the region.
-According to Xinhua news agency, the Leshan Giant Buddha and many Chinese natural and cultural heritage sites in the region have seen degradations from weathering, air pollution, and swarms of tourists.
-The government has promised restoration work.
+According to Xinhua news agency, the Leshan Giant Buddha and many Chinese natural and cultural heritage sites in the region have seen degradation from weathering, air pollution, and tourism.
+To address this issue, the government has promised restoration work.
+Furthermore, scientists have been investigating the interactions between the microbial community in the surrounding soil and above ground plants, and its effects on the sculpture.
+The body of The Giant Buddha of Leshan is covered today by different organisms, lichen, ferns and other bryophytes, and various shrubs and gramineous plants.
+Current research hopes that greater understanding of plant- and microbe-induced weathering effects may aid in the preservation of The Giant Buddha of Leshan.

 Composition

 The entire art piece is built in stone, except for the ears that were designed in wood, covered with mud on the surface to make clay, and attached to the head.